mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 */
 ```

 Tough school!
 (But go Caroline!)
-Now let's identify the students who pass because they got above an 60% on their biography project.
+Now let's identify the students who pass because they got above a 70% on their biography project.

 {% include header-sql.html %}
 ```sql